mitmedialab/WetlandAvianSourceSeparation/README.md

 #### Configuration

 The generated compositions can be controlled with various parameters through a configuration file saved as a `.yaml` file.
+The configuration file allows two type of training.
+You can either decide to separate all labels among all labels or specific labels among all labels.

 ```python
 from wass.audio.dataset import ComposerConfig